TheSeaCook/tape2esxdos/README.md

 Speccy.
 Of course, dot command has to be copied to the target Speccy first.

+Since version `X.Y.Z` experimental builds with fast loading are available.
+These are prepared for the owners of the original 48 and 128 hardware, where CPU overlocking is not possible.
+If you have a modern re-creation, it is advised to increase the CPU clock frequency instead (e.g. Next can load "tapes" at 8x speed when using 28Mhz).
+It should be easy to spot fast loader enabled version, it shows `tM.N` instead of `vM.N`.

 ### Preparing data file

 Utility uses non-standard tape block identifiers, so data for transfer